Rotifer/Rotifer.github.io/_posts/2025-01-02-football-and-duckdb.md

-# Learning and using DuckDB on football data
+# Learning and using DuckDB with football data